-- Each row is calculated separately. - Whether values are interpreted as number, dates or text depends on Supported date formats and Locale in the Preferences window. - To concatenate text in different columns use the Concat Cols transform. - To compare 2 columns use the Compare Cols transform. - For logical operations use the If transform. - For operations on whole rows or columns use the Stats transform. - For more complex number/date calculations use the JavaScript transform. - To modify the numerical precision of the results use the Num Format transform. - To add a new column of values use the New Col transform.
+- Each row is calculated separately. - Whether values are interpreted as number, dates or text depends on Supported date formats and locale. - To concatenate text in different columns use the Concat Cols transform. - To compare 2 columns use the Compare Cols transform. - For logical operations use the If transform. - For operations on whole rows or columns use the Stats transform. - For more complex number/date calculations use the JavaScript transform. - To modify the numerical precision of the results use the Num Format transform. - To add a new column of values use the New Col transform.